 NO budget?
 No problem!

 To accommodate all budgets and audience sizes, Schuyler hosts donation-based, public online events that are open to everyone on a pay-what-you-can basis.
-You can find a list of upcoming public (and private) events here.
+You can find more information about upcoming events here.